Nevada Department of Education logo

 • Any fee for service monies collected at the local level must be reported as "program income" and must be reinvested in the adult education program.

-• Program income expenditures must be in support of the adult education programs and be allowable, reasonable and allocable in compliance with applicable federal and state law and regulations.
+• Program income expenditures must be in support of the adult education programs and be allowable, reasonable, and allocable in compliance with applicable federal and state law and regulations.

 • Program income may not be reported as local match.